Republic of Moldova

 The conditions of office of local elected representatives shall provide for free exercise of their functions.

-In conclusion, Article 7.1 is not respected in the Republic of Moldova.
+In the light of the above elements, the rapporteurs consider that Article 7, paragraph 1 is generally respected in the Republic of Moldova.

 Article 7.2